Building Web Applications with Flask: For CS Students

 Here’s a slidedeck I used to help teach some Trinity High School students how to make web applications with python flask.

-Silicon Alley hacker.
+Silicon Alley technologist.

 This is my personal blog.
 Links to my work and social networks can be found on the About page linked below.